praveen2567/slatesms-e2e-testing/README.md

 ## Contribution

+This project is currently under development and actively maintained.
-We welcome contributions!
+We welcome contributions to improve and expand the test coverage!

 To contribute:

 1. Fork this repository and clone your fork
 2. Create a feature branch (`git checkout -b feature/my-feature`)
 3. Add your tests or changes
 4. Run tests locally with `npx playwright test`
 5. Open a Pull Request with a clear description

 Please follow our code style and write clear, maintainable tests.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Support

-For questions or support, open an [issue](https://github.com/praveen2567/slatesms-e2e-testing/issues).
+For questions or support, open an [issue](https://github.com/praveen2567/slatesms-e2e-testing/issues)
+or visit our website: [https://www.slatesms.com](https://www.slatesms.com)